In this article

 1. Use the mute button

-You can mute your audio in Zoom.
-This is a great feature to use while your interviewer is talking as it ensures nothing distracts them from your end.
-There's nothing worse than loud noises, dogs barking, or lawn mower to distract the interviewer.
-Mute yourself to help your interviewer stay focused by reducing interruptions.
+You can mute your audio in Zoom while our interviewer is talking to ensure nothing distracts them from your end.
+There's nothing worse than loud noises, dogs barking, or a lawnmower to distract an interviewer.
+Mute yourself to reduce interruptions and help your interviewer stay focused.

 2. Prioritize the camera when speaking not the screen

 To maintain eye contact during an in-person interview, you look at the person.
 Zoom meetings make this more difficult.
 You need to look at your computer's camera rather than the person on your screen.